MCTA staff can be reached between 8:00 AM and 4:30 PM Monday through Friday.

 MCTA is leading the technological revolution with an automated fare collection system that uses smartcard technology to process and store fares and passes.
 This same system will be able to provide realitme stop prediction to internet savvy customers.
 MCTA provides online tools to help passengers identify the real-time location of their bus.
 Shared ride customers are able to lookup their active trip for the day and find out the real-time estimated arrival of their vehicle to their location.

 In 2019, MCTA received the first three “CNG” compressed natural gas 35’ heavy duty buses.
-They will begin service in the spring of 2020.
+Another four CNG buses were delivered in 2021.

 A photo of our hybrid electric / diesel trolly - Martha (as in Martha Kitchen)- in December 2009.